hamzagilani8/Metaverse/Javascript Excercises/README.md

 • Write one version of this program that runs the if block and another that runs the else block.

+## Assignment 26

-27. Alien Colors #3: Turn your if-else chain from Exercise 5-4 into an if-else chain.
+ Alien Colors #3: Turn your if-else chain from Exercise 5-4 into an if-else chain.

 • If the alien is green, print a message that the player earned 5 points.